project-ai101/ai-hpc-with-cuda/thread_warp_block_stream.md

 blockIdx.y, blockIdx.z).
 As the same as the thread block, if the thread grid is an one-dimensional grid, both blockIdx.y and blockIdx.z are zero.

+### Computation Task and Thread Hierarchy
-How is the thread hirarchy related to a computation task?
+How is the thread hierarchy related to a computation task?
 For example, let consider the following matrix addition,

 ```
      C = A + B, where A, B and C are M x N matrixes.